TechnicJelle/CMGT_GraduationReport/report.typ

 - compute shaders(?if there is time?)

 But in these different ways:
-- With raw Vulkan
+- With raw @vulkan
-- With Vulkan with some partial abstractions
+- With @vulkan with some partial abstractions
-- With SDL3's GPU API
+- With SDL3's @gpu-api
 - With BGFX

-Once these are done, I can use the Vulkan prototypes to see what features the abstraction will need, and base it on that.
+Once these are done, I can use the @vulkan prototypes to see what features the abstraction will need, and base it on that.
 If I find the already-existing partial abstractions worthy enough, I will use those in my abstraction.

 #pagebreak()